grantharper/java-ocp/NOTES.md

 thread.sleep(1000) will cause the thread to pause for 1 seconds

-implementing runnable is preferable because in extending thread, you are inheriting a lot of
+implementing runnable is preferable because in extending thread, you are inheriting a lot of extra functionality you don't need

 Thread lifecycle
 New